jahan-addison/credence/README.md

 There are a few differences between the compiler and B specification, namely:

 * **Strongly typed** with type inference
-  * Vectors (arrays) may be non-homogeneous, but are typed by their value at compile-time
+  * Vectors (arrays) may be non-homogeneous, but are typed by their initial values at compile-time
   * Uninitialized variables are set to an internal `null` type
 * Compile-time out-of-range boundary checks on vectors and pointer arithmetic
 * Boolean coercion for all data types in conditional structures